finalmakerr/featherence/README.md

 # **Install Kodi's addons from Featherence Repository:**

 * Featherence Service:  Core addon for every addon used in Featherence.
-Also offer a wide range of tools.
 * Featherence Docu:     Nature, Science, Space, Technology and more..
 * Featherence Kids:     My kids are loving it!
 * Featherence Extreme:  Watch sport extreme videos.